coderschool/ftw_lecture_notes/terminologies.md

 - **client-side**, **server-side** applications: These terms are used to indicate which machine is doing the processing.
 Client-side applications run on the user’s machine (also referred to as the frontend), while server-side applications and functions use the processing power of the server computer (the backend).

 - **Compound selector `A, B`**: Matches elements A and B.

+- **Content Delivery Network (CDN)**: The objective of CDN is to provide users with content that is highly available.
+The content is often hosted using a large, distributed set of servers.

 - **CSS**: Cascading Stylesheets is the code that you use to style your website.